jonathanaguirre/Calculus-and-Python/README.md

 The comments in the code will contain the relevant Calculus concepts for easy reference and clarity.
 But please use other resources to learn the underlying Calculus concepts fully.

 ## Notation and Style
 Solutions are given in a way that makes sense to me and will closely follow the textbook and solution manual.
-Theorems, collolaries, formulas, etc. will consider textbook notation and style above all else.
+However, theorems, collolaries, formulas, etc. will use TI-BASIC and Python in the comments.

 ## Citations
 Swokowski, Earl W. *Calculus: The Classic Edition*.
 7th ed., Brooks/Cole, 2012.